Thief used remote device to steal 400 gallons of gas, station owner says - NewsBreak

 At one point, the gas station started to fill up with cars waiting in line to get free gas.
 Patel said that’s when a customer who suspected something was wrong called the police.

 “It’s abnormal at about 10-12 cars at that time.
 We have a lot of regulars watching around the bad parts.
-And at that time, they knew something was wrong,” Patel said.10 least expensive states for gas
+And at that time, they knew something was wrong,” Patel said.Oil prices dropped, so why haven’t gas prices?

 In the 45 minutes it took the thieves to steal the gas from the pumps, Patel said he lost nearly 400 gallons of gas worth $1,600.